-The purpose of the proposed action is to gather state-of-the-practice data about the ocean bottom and subsurface.
-These data would provide information about the location and extent of oil and gas reserves, seafloor conditions for oil and gas or renewable energy installations, and marine minerals deposits off the U.S. Atlantic coast.
-State-of-the-practice G&G data and information are required for business decisions in furtherance of prospecting for OCS oil and gas in an orderly manner, assessing sites for renewable energy facilities, or using marine mineral resources in the area.
-The G&G quality of data in surveys acquired during the period when Atlantic oil and gas leasing took place in the 1970’s and 1980’s has been eclipsed by newer instrumentation and technology that make seismic data of that era inadequate for business decisions to lease and develop these OCS lands or to evaluate the environmental impacts of leasing and development.
+The proposed action is to permit G&G activities in support of oil and gas exploration and development, renewable energy development, and location and distribution of marine minerals in the Mid- and South Atlantic Planning Areas.
+The purpose of the proposed action is to gather data to image the ocean bottom and subsurface geology.
+These data would provide information about the location and extent of oil and gas resources, seafloor conditions for oil and gas or renewable energy infrastructure, and marine minerals deposits off the U.S. Atlantic coast.
+G&G data and information are required for business decisions for prospecting OCS oil and gas in an orderly manner, assessing sites for renewable energy facilities, or identifying the location of marine mineral resources in the area.
+The quality of G&G data in surveys acquired during the period when Atlantic oil and gas leasing took place in the 1970s and 1980s has been eclipsed by newer instrumentation and technology that make seismic data of that era inadequate for business decisions to lease and develop these OCS lands or to evaluate the environmental impacts of leasing and development.

 The need for the proposed action is to use the information obtained by G&G surveys to make informed business decisions regarding oil and gas resources, engineering decisions regarding the construction of renewable energy projects, and informed estimates regarding the composition and volume of marine mineral resources.

 Map above is available for PDF download in (11 x 17) and (8.5 x 11).

 Record of Decision (ROD)